apache/www-site/content/foundation/marks/services.md

 ## Must Display Non-Affiliation Clearly  {#nonaffiliation}

-Website content and services branding must clearly and prominently inform the public that the service and your organization are not affiliated with, endorsed by, or otherwise associated with the ASF or any of its projects.
+Website content and services branding must clearly and prominently state that:
+"Neither *service name* nor *provider name* are affiliated with, endorsed by, or otherwise associated with the ASF or any of its projects."

 This must include an appropriate statement specifying non-affiliation in:
 - the main landing page for any associated website or other commonly used footer